 If you don’t have time to tune into the full podcast, get Nadia’s tips below on how learning to go with the flow can inspire unexpected, but very successful, business pivots.

 Put your other skills to use.
-Nadia quickly realized in the first few weeks of lockdown that people wouldn’t be looking to buy things like beanies, cushion covers, or shower curtains featuring her artwork of the Toronto skyline.
+Nadia quickly realised in the first few weeks of lockdown that people wouldn’t be looking to buy things like beanies, cushion covers, or shower curtains featuring her artwork of the Toronto skyline.
 So instead of sitting around worrying about what the future held, she decided to focus on making face masks for her herself and her son.
 “I don't have a sewing machine, but I had hand needles, so I said, ‘Let's take one of my cushion covers featuring the Toronto skyline, let's cut it up, and let's just produce two face masks for ourselves so that we can go out and about and feel like we're doing our job to protect ourselves, and protect others.’

 And so we did that, took some photos at the tower that I posted on social media, and people just went bananas right away.
 They were messaging me on all social media, ‘Where can I get this?
 Where can I buy this?
 I want one.
 I want one.’"

 Source supplies from social media communities.
 Nadia seized on the demand for her skyline facemasks and decided to make more masks to donate to frontline workers.
 But there was an obstacle: She still didn’t have a sewing machine.
-“I put the word out on Facebook in my community, I said, ‘I need a sewing machine,’ and one of my neighbors who happens to live in my building put up her hand and said, ‘I have a sewing machine my mom gave me 20 years ago I haven't used.
+“I put the word out on Facebook in my community, I said, ‘I need a sewing machine,’ and one of my neighbours who happens to live in my building put up her hand and said, ‘I have a sewing machine my mom gave me 20 years ago I haven't used.
 It's yours if you want it.’
 So within days she lent me the machine, and I went online and I started looking at patterns on the different face masks that are available and how to make them.”

 Actively share your work on social media – especially products that tie back to key cultural moments.